bozsahin/cogs579/README.md

 <b>Weekly Course Outline (subject to change before classes begin)</b>

 (NB. main readings for references to weekly reads.
-Number 0 is the textbook.)
+Number 0 means the textbooks.)

+W1: Orientation

-W1: Why philosophers should care about computer science,
+W2: Why philosophers should care about computer science,
          and computer scientists should care about philosophy (0:ch.1-3)

-W2-3: Programs in our lives; the compute cycle: encoding and decoding versus interpretation (9,11)
+W3-4: Programs in our lives; the compute cycle: encoding and decoding versus interpretation (9,11)

+W5-6:  Some experiences with the compute cycle (8)

-W4:  Does nature compute?
+  Does nature compute?
 Representation (6,8)

-W5:  Some experiences with the compute cycle (8)

-W6: Clarifying the terms of discussion: Programs, from qubits to monads (12, 13)
+W7: Clarifying the terms of discussion: Programs, from qubits to monads (12, 13)

-W7-8: Panel 1: assessment so far (all of us)
+W8: Panel 1: assessment so far (all of us)

-W9: Aaronson discussion (led by Taylan) (2)

-W10: Hill discussion (led by Seda) (1)

-W11: Birhane discussion (led by Alaz) (3)

-W12: Pape & Kok discussion (led by Niloufar) (4)

-W13: Krugel et. al discussion (led by Aysun) (5)

-W14: Wrap up: panel with external participants
+W9-13: Presentations by the students.

+W14: Panel 2 (with some invited guests)

 <b>Course Conduct</b>

-Formal and informal lectures; paper reading/presentation and discussion in class; essay writing on and off class.
+Formal and informal lectures; paper reading/presentation and discussion in class; essay writing off class.

 There is a discussion group.
 Membership is required for registered students.
 All quiz, etc. are announced there.